 During the 1920s, the psychoanalysts Melanie Klein and Anna Freud began to explore how Freud’s discoveries with adult patients could be extended to help troubled children and promote their development.
 They found that through play, the internal world of the child could be understood and difficulties addressed.
 Around the same time, the Child Guidance Movement was gaining ground in the UK, although there was no specific child-focused training for the professionals doing this work.

 In 1949, an organisation named the Provisional Association of Child Psychotherapists (Non-Medical) was created.
 In 1951 it became the Association of Child Psychotherapists, with non-medical being dropped in 1972.
 A new profession, with its own professional body, training council and rules, had been established, providing an organisational umbrella for the different training schools.

 Over time, important steps were taken towards becoming the established professional body we are today.
 Our scientific publication, the Journal of Child Psychotherapy, was founded in 1963.
 Initially produced in-house, it was taken over by Routledge, now part of the Taylor & Francis group, in 1994.
 The Bulletin, our monthly publication for members, first appeared in published form in May 1991.
 An annual Directory of Members was published from 1993 and became The Register of members in 1995.
-By 1995, the ACP had moved to its present location in West Heath Road, London, and employed a full-time administrator.
+By 1995, the ACP had moved to West Heath Road, London, and employed a full-time administrator.
 In 2007, we established a post for a communications manager.

 Development of training